Avoiding Haag's theorem with parameterized quantum field theory: Axiomatic Quantum Field Theory

 \section{Axiomatic Quantum Field Theory}

 The first formal proof of Haag's Theorem was based on axiomatic quantum field theory \cite{hall57,streater64}.
-This section summarizes the axiomatic basis for QFT necessary to prove the theorem. \Sect{sect:haag1} then outlines the proof, which will be subsequently reconsidered in the context of parameterized QFT.
-We begin with assumptions about the Hibert space of states in tradtional QFT, and then continue with axioms on the fields that operate on these states.
+This section summarizes the axiomatic basis for QFT necessary to prove the theorem. \Sect{sect:axiomatic:haag} then outlines the proof, which will be subsequently reconsidered in the context of parameterized QFT.